-Appendix 1: Common weeds of bush blocks and their control

-Before starting any weed control make sure you do a thorough weed survey of your bush block.
+Appendix 1: Common weeds of bush blocks Before starting any weed control make sure you do a thorough weed survey of your bush block.
 This will allow you be strategic in your approach and put effort into controlling the most important weeds.
 These are ones that currently pose the most threat to the ecological sustainability of the bush or have the potential to do so.
 Avoid the trap of putting energy into the most obvious weeds as these may not be the most threatening and may only be shortlived.
-If in doubt seek advice from Greater Wellington pest plant officers.
+If in doubt seek advice from Greater Wellington Regional Council Pest Plant Officers.
+For up to date information on the best methods of controlling each weed, click on "General weed control brochure" at www.gw.govt.nz/pest-plant-3 or contact Greater Wellington Regional Council Pest Plant Officers for advice.